GilOliveira/schemadotorg/modules/schemadotorg_mapping_set/README.md

 - Admin page to set up, generate, kill, and teardown mapping sets
 - Drush commands to set up, generate, kill, and teardown mapping sets
 - Configure custom mapping sets.
+- Displays a warning when a mapping is created, which is part of a mapping set.

 Configuration